arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/JSA_put_api_simple_by_example.md

 @RESTDESCRIPTION

+{% hint 'warning' %}
+Till ArangoDB versions 3.2.13 and 3.3.7 this API is quite expensive.
+A more lightweight alternative is to use the [HTTP Cursor API](../AqlQueryCursor/README.md).
+Starting from versions 3.2.14 and 3.3.8 this performance impact is not an issue anymore, as the internal implementation of the API has changed.
+{% endhint %}

 This will find all documents matching a given example.

-Returns a cursor containing the result, see [Http Cursor](../AqlQueryCursor/README.md) for details.
+Returns a cursor containing the result, see [HTTP Cursor](../AqlQueryCursor/README.md) for details.

 @RESTRETURNCODES